 Mid-City has professional contractors and a team of design experts to provide the right service for you.
 Request Info

-The overwhelming process of hiring a contractor can be made easier with a little preparation.
-Knowledge is power, as they say, and your best chance at a great result, whether your project be a renovation or a brand new build.
-Know what you want, what you can spend, and research several contractors to find the best fit for your project.
+The overwhelming process of hiring a good contractor can be made easier with a little preparation.
+Knowledge is power and your best chance at a great result.
+Whether your project is a home renovation or a brand new build, knowing what you want, what you can spend and researching several contractors can help you find the best fit for your next project.

 Before you begin searching for contractors, make sure you know what you want and how much you are able to spend.
 The more details you know before hiring a contractor, the better.
 Are you wanting to find a general contractor who’s local?
 Are there specific materials you have in mind?
 Are there unusual circumstances the contractor should know about?

 Personal recommendations from trusted family members, friends or industry professionals are the best place to start.
 Internet reviews can also provide solid support material.

 When reaching out to potential contractors, cast a wide net.
-Your first contact with contractors will confirm whether they or their firm are appropriate to the type and scale of your project.
+Your first contact with contractors will confirm whether or not they or their firm are appropriate for the type and scale of your project.
 Here are some important questions to consider – and to ask – when choosing the right contractor:

-It’s time to gather estimates and you want more than one.
+It’s time to gather estimates and you will want more than one.
 Multiple options will give you a well-rounded outlook on your project.
 Design, timeline for completion, potential hurdles and total cost are all variables likely to shift from one contractor to another.